lenerd/au-syssec-e21-exercises/04_link_layer_security/readme.md

 3. Open the address `http://192.168.X.Y:8000/` in your mobile device.
 You should see the same web page as you saw in the host.
 Click on the Login page in the top right corner.

-4. Run ARP spoofing to poison the ARP cache of your mobile device (using the `-t` option) with the VM link layer address instead of the real server.
-Replace interface (mine is `enp0s3`), the address (of your mobile) and server (you picked randomly) in the commands below:
+4. Run ARP spoofing to poison the ARP cache of your mobile device (using the `-t` option) with the MAC address of the VM instead of the real server.
+Replace the interface (mine is `enp0s3`), the IP address (of your mobile) and of the server (that you picked randomly) in the command below.
+Note that the `arpspoof` command takes IP addresses as arguments.

 ```
 $ sudo arpspoof -i <interface> -t <address> <server>